Newgrange: Conservation, archaeological investigation and reconstruction

 In 1882, under the Ancient Monuments Protection Act, Newgrange and the nearby monuments of Knowth and Dowth were placed under the control of the state with the Board of Public Works being the responsible administrative authority.
 In 1890, under the leadership of Thomas Newenham Deane, the board began a project of conservation of the monument, which had been damaged through general deterioration over the previous three millennia as well as the increasing vandalism caused by visitors, some of whom had inscribed their names on the stones.
-In subsequent decades, a number of archaeologists performed excavations at the site, discovering more about its function and how it had been built; however, even at the time, it was still mistakenly believed by archaeologists to be built during the Bronze Age rather than during the earlier Neolithic period.
-For 60 years in the late nineteenth and early twentieth century Annie (d.
+In subsequent decades, several archaeologists performed excavations at the site, discovering more about its function and how it had been built; however, even at the time, it was still mistakenly believed by archaeologists to have been built during the Bronze Age rather than during the earlier Neolithic period.
+For 60 years in the late nineteenth and early twentieth centuries, Annie (d.
 1964) and Bob Hickey looked after Newgrange as caretakers, custodians and tour guides following his appointment c.
 1890.
-They spoke of noticing a shaft of sunlight hitting a particular stone inside during the winter equinox in December.
+They spoke of noticing a shaft of sunlight hitting a particular stone inside during the winter solstice in December.
 In the 1950s, electric lighting was installed in the passageway to allow visitors to see more clearly.

 The first thorough archaeological investigation and excavation of Newgrange was undertaken from 1962 through to 1975, led by Irish archaeologist Michael J. O'Kelly.
 Following the O'Kelly excavation, conservation, restoration and reconstruction works took place, based on the archaeological findings.
 His excavation report was published in 1982 by Thames and Hudson as Newgrange: Archaeology, Art and Legend.

 A dense layer of white quartz stones, mingled with grey cobbles, was found lying at the front of the mound.
 O'Kelly's team carefully recorded the stratigraphy.
-The quartz layer was thickest nearest the kerbstones, and none was found underneath any of the kerbstones that had fallen or tilted outward from the mound.
+The quartz layer was thickest nearest the kerbstones, and none was found beneath any of the kerbstones that had fallen or tilted outward from the mound.
 This indicated that the quartz had fallen or slipped down from above the kerbstones.
 O'Kelly concluded that the quartz had made up a white façade or revetment on the front of the monument.
 The archaeologists also found what they believed to be the bottom course of a revetment, still in place above three kerbstones at the back of the mound.
 The height of the original façade was calculated as being up to 3 meters tall by civil engineer John Fogarty of University College Cork, an expert on the movement of piled-up loose materials.
 Fogarty and O'Kelly's team tested their theory by building and collapsing a façade made of the same kind of quartz and cobble stones.
 O'Kelly wrote that the resulting stratigraphy was almost identical to that found in the excavations.